Thursday, February 22, 2018

 Today is a great day!!

-Dan Wilga has kindly released NeoDesk and Geneva as freeware which you can download directly from the Gribnif website.
-I have quickly run through a test installation (within Hatari) and it worked without a hitch.
-My next project is to install this onto my Mega STe and get this amazing operating system & funky desktop running from an SD Card.
+Dan Wilga has released NeoDesk and Geneva as freeware, downloaded directly from the Gribnif website.
+I've quickly run through a test installation (within Hatari), and it worked without a hitch.
+My next project is to install this onto my Mega STe and get this amazing operating system running from an SD Card.

-What a fantastic opportunity this is but please don't forget to donate whatever you can.
+What a fantastic opportunity this is, but please don't forget to donate whatever you can.
 I would love to see your NeoDesk screenshots!
-Let me know what you guys think of this freebie Geneva/NeoDesk in the comments below...
+Let me know what you guys think of Geneva/NeoDesk in the comments below...

 Sunday, February 11, 2018